Cooper University Health Care Psychology Internship Training Program

-- Bariatric Evaluations: The outpatient bariatric rotation will take place in the Cooper Behavioral Health ambulatory office in Voorhees.
-Interns will have an opportunity to learn to administer and evaluate patients’ appropriateness for bariatric surgery using the latest integrated behavioral health guidelines as per the American Society of Metabolic and Bariatric Surgery and to conduct outpatient individual and group psychotherapy for patients with Binge Eating Disorder, Night Eating Syndrome and disordered eating behaviors in order to prepare them for post-operative lifestyle changes or, in cases of weight regain, re-establish optimal health habits.
-The interns will have an opportunity to work closely with a multidisciplinary treatment team, including surgeons, dieticians, advanced practice nurses, etc. and collaborate in multidisciplinary team meetings with clinical decision making.
-There will also be opportunities for outcome research.
-Emphasis will be on evidence-based treatments for disordered eating and eating disorders, including the Fairburn model of CBT for Binge Eating Disorder, ACT for weight loss, Problem Solving Therapy (Nezu, Nezu, & D’Zurilla, 2013) and Motivational Interviewing.
+The pre-surgical evaluations rotation will take place in the Cooper Behavioral Health ambulatory office in Voorhees.
+Interns will have an opportunity to learn to administer and evaluate patients’ appropriateness for bariatric surgery and spinal cord stimulators using the latest integrated behavioral health guidelines, provide time-limited interventions, and learn how to create reports for multidisciplinary treatment teams.
+The interns will have an opportunity to work closely with a multidisciplinary treatment team, including surgeons, dietitians, advanced practice nurses, etc. and collaborate in multidisciplinary team meetings with clinical decision making.

-- Neuropsychology Rotation: Within the Cooper Department of Neurology, interns gain intensive training in neuropsychological assessment of adults with actual or suspected neurological diseases and disorders.
+Within the Cooper Department of Neurology, interns obtain intensive training in neuropsychological assessment of adults with actual or suspected neurological diseases and disorders.
 Interns obtain supervised experience of outpatient neuropsychological evaluations of patients referred from the Cooper Neurological Institute (CNI) and other sources within and outside the Cooper Health System.
 These evaluations can include comprehensive assessments of epilepsy patients including candidates for epilepsy surgery.
 Referrals for suspected dementia, concussion, stroke, neoplasm, movement disorders, infectious diseases, and other neurological disorders are also seen as part of this service.
-In addition, it is common for referrals to come from CNI neurosurgeons (e.g. pre-operative and follow-up assessments of patients with brain tumor), community neurologists, geriatricians, psychiatrists, physiatrists, and primary care providers.
-Opportunities are available to participate in stroke and neuroradiology rounds, departmental grand rounds, neurosurgical observation, and Wada testing.
-The Neuropsychology Rotation is available to incoming interns who have interest and prior experience in neuropsychological testing.
+The Neuropsychology Rotation is available to incoming Adult Concentration interns who have interest and prior experience in neuropsychological testing.

 Interns will receive 4 hours of supervision per week: at least 3 hours of individual supervision per week by a licensed clinical psychologist, though typically more, as well as 1 hour of group supervision.
 As this is an academic medical center, various levels of supervision are utilized, including direct/live supervision, consultation/supervision before and after sessions, case presentations, and scheduled formal supervision.
 Supervision will be provided by the faculty who work in associated clinics where interns are rotating Group supervision occurs after Monday Health Psychology didactics on a weekly basis; case presentations will also occur to discuss ongoing clinical cases and/or an overview of relevant issues related to the practice of clinical health psychology.
 See Training Staff section below for additional information on faculty.